rougin/describe/README.md

 $table = new Table('users', $driver);

-// Returns an array of "Column" instances var_dump($table->columns());
+// Returns a list of columns
+var_dump($table->columns());

 // Returns the primary key "Column" from the table